eosti/weatherstation/README.md

 ```
 3. Tell the pi to run `weatherstation.py` at boot.
 I used `crontab` to do this, but there are other options.
 4. Reboot!

+Side note: for whatever reason, the Pi seems to run into issues with UART communications every two nights or so.
+The root cause is to be determined, but I slapped a bandaid on it by restarting the Pi every night at 3am with `crontab`.